kawu/hhu-dl-materials-2020/char/README.md

 Each word in the current architecture is represented as a tensor matrix, with one row vector per character.
-To plug this in the remaining of the existing architecture for POS tagging we need to cast the current word representasions (matrices) to word embeddings (vectors).
+To plug this in the remaining of the existing architecture for POS tagging we need to cast the word representations (matrices) to word embeddings (vectors).
 We already know several techniques which allow for that: CBOW, LSTM, and convolution.

 ### CBOW

-The simplest choice -- perhaps overly simlistic, but satisfying all our interface constraints -- is CBOW, in which the character-level vectors are summed up to generate the word level representations.
+The simplest choice -- perhaps overly simplistic, but satisfying all our interface constraints -- is CBOW, in which the character-level vectors are summed up to generate the word level representations.
 Let's call the corresponding module `Sum` for a change: